Probability Theory with a View Toward Machine Learning#

-This textbook is the result of my search for a book that combines a mathematically rigorous treatment of probability and statistics with applications in machine learning and coding in Python: I could not find such a textbook, so I wrote one.
-(Or, depending on when you are reading this, I am in the process of writing one.)
+This textbook is the result of my search for a book that combines a mathematically rigorous treatment of probability theory with applications in machine learning and coding in Python: I could not find such a textbook, so I wrote one.

-The intended audience is upper-level undergraduate students majoring in mathematics, statistics, computer science, and other STEM disciplines that make heavy use of statistical concepts and techniques.
+The intended audience for the book is upper-level undergraduate students and first-year graduate students specializing in mathematics, statistics, computer science, and other STEM disciplines that make heavy use of probabilistic concepts and machine learning.

 How to use this book#